The Buck Island Massacre

 |Roden family patriarch Mr. Benjamin Roden; his son, Mr. Portland Roden; |

 Also included here are Benjamin Roden's nephew, Confederate Sgt.
 James Roden,

 Co.
 G, 48th Alabama Infantry; and James' son, Pvt.
 Felix Roden,

 Several members of the Roden family murdered in cold blood by Harris were recovered from the river and lain to rest with other family members -- including this blogger's paternal great-great-grandfather and Confederate ancestor Sgt.
 Jackson S. Roden 48th Alabama Infantry Regiment -- at Roden Cemetery in Marshall County.
 Their friend and Confederate soldier, Charles Hardcastle, would survive his wound and live well after the War ended.

 As for the Southern Union Loyalist and infamous Tennessee Valley outlaw Ben Harris, he died on March 5, 1865 from natural causes after a couple of years of terrorizing Southern civilians, burning homes and crops -- sometimes also including those with Union loyalties according to some accounts.

-In reward for his questionable service, Harris is buried in Chattanooga National Cemetery under his presumed rank of "captain" despite lack of formal commission by Union authorities, laying among Union dead killed in battle like proper soldiers facing their enemy like men.
-His grave is decorated with a US Flag every US Memorial Day and US Veterans Day placed there by the National Parks Service.
+In reward for his questionable service, Harris is buried in Chattanooga National Cemetery under his presumed rank of "captain" despite lack of formal commission by Union authorities.
+He lies buried there among Union dead killed in battle like proper soldiers facing their enemy like men.
+His grave is decorated with a U.S. Flag every U.S. Memorial Day and U.S. Veterans Day placed there by the National Parks Service.

 The Buck Island Massacre is mentioned prominently on the granite Confederate Monument in front of the Marshall County Courthouse in Guntersville, Alabama, along with other war related events and skirmishes that took place in the area.